grafana/grafana/docs/sources/shared/basics/what-is-grafana.md

 ### Grafana Loki

-Grafana Loki is an open source, set of components that can be composed into a fully featured logging stack.
+Grafana Loki is an open-source set of components that can be composed into a fully featured logging stack.
 For more information, refer to [Loki documentation](https://grafana.com/docs/loki/<LOKI_VERSION>/).

 ### Grafana Tempo